Once the machinery of an international auction has been set in motion, it can be hard to stop. But some Canadians are trying.

 But it’s not just National Gallery petitioners who are demanding more transparency in the art world.

 “We are disrupting the art market by making it more transparent,” Magnus Resch, creator of the Magnus app (kind of like Shazam for artworks) has told the New York Times.
 “My generation wants all information immediately, and not to go through a beauty contest while waiting for the director of the gallery to come and check me out.”

 Whether large art institutions—who are often, by necessity, slow moving, considered, and behind-the-scenes in their activities, acquisition or otherwise—will one day, along with the faster moving but no less opaque art market, adjust to the on-demand transparency expectations of digital natives remains an open question.

 What’s Next With Deaccessioning Ramping Up in Future

 A November 2017 briefing note to Heritage Minister Mélanie Joly, obtained by CBC News, states that the recent NGC deaccessions, Chagall included, “mark the beginning of a new disposition policy that will increase the frequency of the National Gallery sales and donations.”

 It’s a trend other Canadian museums may be picking up on too—part of a surge of interest in high-profile deaccessioning that some trace to former Art Gallery of Ontario European art curator Lloyd DeWitt.
-(An American, he’s now chief curator at the Chrysler Museum in Virginia.)
+DeWitt is now chief curator at the Chrysler Museum in Virginia.